chandrunarayan/idmd/lessons/minilesson/readme.md

    * Even numbered teams Replace all code inside editor using [code for "Dynamic rectangles" linked here](code2.md){:target="_blank"}
    * Attempt to make at least one small change "AS DIRECTED IN ALL CAPS" inside the code.
 Press the Play button to see your changes!

-1. Breakout to work on code for 10 minutes using instructions aove.
+1. Breakout to work on code for 10 minutes using instructions above.
+Rooms will close automatically at the end.
+If you do not finish, no issues!
+You can do so after today's session by using the same links.
 1. When time is up select one team member to display results of your team to the class!
 [Click here if you need help with Sharing your Browser window](sharing.md){:target="_blank"}.
 1. One [solution to each example can be found here](codesolutions.md){:target="_blank"}.
 Only look here after you have attempted it within your team!